 Thuvaram paruppu sadham (rice with split pigeon peas) is a traditional one-pot meal popular in Tirunelveli.
 This flavorful rice is an easy-to-prepare meal itself and hence can be packed for children’s lunch box.
 This is one of our favorite lunch meals on a lazy weekend.
 It is so delightful when we pour coconut oil lavishly over the rice and relish with crunchy appalam or papadam (sun-dried lentil discs) & vengaya vadagam (sun-dried lentil with shallot balls).

-My mother used to prepare this palatable rice on the day when we all return home after a vacation; it is mainly because it can be prepared with commonly available ingredients and does not require any vegetable.
+My mother used to prepare this palatable rice on the day when we all return home after a long summer vacation; it is mainly because it can be prepared with commonly available ingredients and does not require any vegetable.
 But on other days she used to serve this rice with cluster bean stir-fry (kothavarai poriyal) or okra stir-fry (vendaikai poriyal) and coriander seeds chutney.

 Please check below the recipe for this delicious rice: